5 registered (betrayed boy, iaccus, 3 invisible),

 I didn't do it on purpose; it happened in a knee-jerk way.
 When he looks at me during class I am kind, resolving it, but I remember those years when I was a-sexual and would notice attractive people from both genders, that heterosexual look of hate flashed in my direction, that same look I'd flash at interested girls.

-“That group can't help being good at mathematics,” the world history professor says.
+“That group can't help being good at mathematics,” the world history professor says, concerning an ethnic group.